danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 The *Vocable Code* program uses object-oriented programming to construct the class and the text objects.
 Recall what we learnt in the previous chapter, and without looking at the source code:

-1. Describe the properties and methods of the class on text? [winnie: is this right? /g]
+1. Describe the properties and methods of the class on text?
 2. Decode when and how (new) text objects are created/removed?

 **Task 2 (Speculation and Mapping):**